eefth/f3-assignment/README.md

 #### inits.go
 This file contains some initialization variables that wrap build in go functions.
 These variables can be used to mock those functions.
 #### accounts_test.go
-This file contains the tests.
-At the begining of that file there are the integration tests.
-There are also the junit tests where the local form3 api has been mocked using the so called mux server.
+This file contains the tests, unit and integration tests.
+In some of the unit tests, the local form3 api has been mocked, using the so called mux server.
 In some cases json.Marshall, json.Unmarshall, http.NewRequest and ioutil.ReadAll are mocked too.
+At the end of that file there are also the integration tests.
 Currently the test-coverage is about 100%, a value got from the VS Code go extension api.

 ### Package main
 ### app.go